-Offering a safe, modern and functional working environment for delegates and UN staff is a top priority for UN Geneva and the Strategic Heritage Plan project.
+Offering a safe, modern and functional working environment for delegates and UN staff is a top priority for UN Geneva and the Strategic Heritage Plan (SHP) project.
 Although well maintained, the Palais des Nations has not kept up with changing building codes, including accessibility and safety regulations.
 Many mechanical, electrical, audiovisual, and information and communication systems are at the end of their useful life.
-To care for the well-being of its occupants and reduce operational costs, a comprehensive renovation will begin in Spring 2020.
+To care for the well-being of its occupants and reduce operational costs, a comprehensive renovation will begin in Summer 2020.

 In anticipation of the renovation of the Palais des Nations, a new permanent building is being constructed which will be used as temporary swing space during the renovation.
 Construction of the new permanent building is proceeding at a brisk pace.
-A third crane has been installed on site and the first walls are being built.
-Work on the construction is well under way on 3 of the 4 levels of the building which is due to be completed in 2020.
+Work on the construction is well under way and the building is due to be completed in 2020.
 The project team has also been working on a design change to incorporate more timber beams into the building, rather than using pre-cast concrete.
 While not affecting the overall budget, the change will improve the interior’s appearance and will accelerate the work on site.

 What comes next?